 The third set of observations introduced the important perspectives of representatives from federal agencies, including the Census Bureau, the Environmental Protection Agency, the Department of Justice, and several HHS operating divisions.
-Collectively, these participants comments and reports made it clear that many relevant federal projects are already under way; that there is much more to be learned about them; and that additional people should be brought into the conversation.
+Collectively, these participants' comments and reports made it clear that many relevant federal projects are already under way; that there is much more to be learned about them; and that additional people should be brought into the conversation.
 NCVHS was urged to explore the complementary initiatives, frameworks, and indicator sets being developed outside health, with many examples cited.
-(See Appendix 5.)
+(See Appendix 4.)
 The strong interest in becoming more knowledgeable about the current landscape later prompted a recommendation that a formal environmental scan be conducted of the domains and indicators being used by non-health federal agencies.

 The reporting on federal activity and the active engagement of federal participants were encouraging signs of the potential for convergence around development of a measurement framework designed to improve health at the community level.
 Further, the creativity and knowledge-sharing manifested in the workshop demonstrated the potential benefits of combining federal perspectives and resources in a more coordinated approach, together with input from other sectors.
-In that vein, Charles Rothwell, Director of NCHS, challenged the group to make an explicit request of the federal statistical agencies about how they could be
+In that vein, Charles Rothwell, Director of NCHS, challenged the group to make an explicit request of the federal statistical agencies about how they could be helpful-and to make the case for why they should do so.
+He also urged NCVHS to encourage HHS to simplify and limit the number of Healthy People objectives in the next iteration in ways that align with the current project.

-9 HHS/ASPE/Office of Human Services Policy, CMS Innovation Center, Office of Minority Health, Office of Disease Prevention and Health Promotion, the National Center for Health Statistics, AHRQ, HRSA, OASH, and an HHS regional office.
+&lt;sup>9 HHS/ASPE/Office of Human Services Policy, CMS Innovation Center, Office of Minority Health, Office of Disease Prevention and Health Promotion, the National Center for Health Statistics, AHRQ, HRSA, OASH, and an HHS regional office.
 Ironically, the absence of the Housing and Urban Development Agency was further evidence of convergence: HUD representatives expressed strong interest, but had coincidentally scheduled a meeting on a similar subject for the same day.